 “Not the same in the woods.
 It’s the low humidity indoors.
 You get dried out.
 Bag balm—picture of a cow’s tits on the can but don’t let that scare you off.
 Bag balm, but you can rub it all over.
 Or cream of aloe, any skin cream should fix it.
 A moisturizer.
 All over.
 I’d do it for you.”

 “Thanks for the offer.
 Dry skin.
 I figured it for the onset of arthritis.
-You are telling me I am in pain from having dry skin from wood heat.”
+You are telling me I am in pain from having dry skin.”

 “I am.
 Agenbite of inwit.”